-The Director of Public Safety or designee will make the decision that a situation is an emergency and poses an immediate threat to the health or safety of the EWU community.
+The President, Director of Public Safety or designee will decide whether a situation is an emergency and poses an immediate threat to the health or safety of the EWU community.
 Examples of a significant emergency include, but are not limited to, an approaching wild fire, fire in a building, an outbreak of a serious illness, extreme weather conditions, earthquake, gas leak, terrorist incident, armed intruder, bomb threat, rioting, explosion, or hazardous waste spill.
-The Director (or designee) will send an Emergency Notification, without delay, via numerous media applications, unless issuing a notification would compromise efforts to contain the emergency, assist a victim, or otherwise mitigate the emergency.
+The Director (or designee) will send an Emergency Notification via numerous media applications, without delay, and taking into account the safety of the community, unless issuing a notification would compromise efforts to contain the emergency, assist a victim, respond to, or otherwise mitigate the emergency.